WillisPalmer launches Children’s Charter to support vulnerable children

 Dr Julia Brophy at the University of Oxford carried out research into the quality of ISW reports, including those from WillisPalmer.

 "The independence of the ISW as an expert witness for the court is a key factor in the assessment.
 Reports reflect a dynamic approach to case work moving between the accounts of different parties (in statements/evidence) and events, and back to parents.
-Reports demonstrate assessments are robust and focused but fair."
+Reports demonstrate assessments are robust and focused but fair," said the report.

 "Findings also indicate that in certain circumstances courts may be severely hampered in the absence of access to the skills and expertise provided by ISWs - not least in case managing to meet the six month ‘standard’ for completion of care cases recommended by the FJR and accepted by government."

 STAGE II – Executive Summary

 Buttle UK has established The COVID-19 Direct Emergency Response for Children and Young People Fund to support vulnerable children and young people adversely impacted by the recent COVID-19 crisis.